Displaying 21 to 30 of 30 Results

 If you are unable to work on campus, either from lack of job availability, or if your financial aid package does not allow for it, there are other options.
 You can contact the Career Planning and Internship Placement Coordinator if you need guidance as to how to find a job in Fort Kent, or you can search the local newspaper (St. John Valley Times) in the Classifieds or look on the Student Success’ board in Cyr Hall for job opportunities.

-See Tammy Connor for a comprehensive list of all courses and guidelines regarding CLEP exams.
+Contact the Student Success Center for a comprehensive list of all courses and guidelines regarding CLEP exams.
 More information on CLEP exams can be found here.